zyazyaG/110920-pt-project-template/README.md

 ## Data

-For this project, in order to analyze the world's movie industry, the Datasets are provided from different sources, such that:
+For this project, in order to analyze the world's movie industry, the data was used from following sources:
 * IMDB
 * Box Office Mojo
 * The Number movie Budgets